 Overview

 AREA Real Estate is looking for a self-directed, outgoing, energetic accounting and finance professional that can lead and manage the company’s accounting function, loan portfolio, investor reporting, and other real estate partnership matters.
-The ideal candidate is personable with outstanding team building and communication skills, and displays the ability to work cross-functionally within the firm’s real estate development, asset management, and property management functions.
+The ideal candidate is personable with outstanding team building and communication skills and displays the ability to work cross-functionally within the firm’s real estate development, asset management, and property management functions.
 At least five years of experience from a top corporate accounting or real estate firm is needed for role.
 The Controller will report directly to the Principal and Founder, David Adelman.

 AREA Real Estate focuses primarily on commercial real estate investments and developments in the San Antonio market.
 The company culture is fast paced with a flexible work environment that allows for significant autonomy, and the organization prides itself on a fairly flat corporate hierarchy with only eight office team members.
 AREA Real Estate is seeking a Controller that can thrive managing a rapidly growing portfolio through the ability to solve complex problems with advanced quantitative and forecasting abilities.